KarenEnfield/traffik/README.md

 libuv must be installed for C++ compilation:
     %   brew install libuv

-optional: spdlog can be installed for logging if SPDLOG is defined before compiling, otherwise, an in-house logging is used:
+optional spdlog: the open source project "spdlog" can be installed and used for logging, otherwise traffik utilizes its own in-house logging mechanism by default.
+    Install it (macOS)
         %   brew install spdlog
+    CMakeLists.txt, uncomment this line
+        add_definitions(-DUSE_SPDLOG)

 ## File structure: